A MESSAGE TO BEREAVED PARENTS

 Unlike common suppressive or destructive approaches, NaProTECHNOLOGY works cooperatively with the procreative and gynecologic systems.
 When these systems function abnormally, NaProTECHNOLOGY identifies the problems and cooperates with the menstrual and fertility cycles that correct the condition, maintain the human ecology, and sustain the procreative potential.
 Women now have an opportunity to know and understand the causes of the symptoms from which they suffer.

 Are you pursuing adoption?
 Missing GRACE Foundation can be of help to you in offering support during the process.
 Have you perhaps experienced a failed adoption?
 If so, grieving what was lost is most certainly a true grief.
 The hopes you had for raising your much planned for child have disappeared.
 You have experienced a loss of a child because they are not a part of your life.
 Sometimes couples pursuing adoption have already experienced grief either through infertility or through the loss of a baby.
-We are available to help through online and phone support.
+We are available to help at the Center for GRACE and through online and phone support.
 If you have experienced a pregnancy loss or a failed adoption, we are deeply sorry and we want you to know that you are not alone.

 Links to explore~